DCotterill/halixia-hugo/content/ma/join-nextdoor-392.md

 Social network with people in your local area

-Learn more about nextdoor, the social network for your local area.
+Learn more about Nextdoor, the social network for your local area.
 It's where you can share news, events and even sell your unwanted stuff.

-Social media can pave a good way for networking with people far and wide.
+Social media can pave a good way for networking with people far and wide, with these communities having a local focus.
 You can connect with anyone you want on these platforms and build contacts for your personal and professional life.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |